wdoc-info/wdoc/README.md

 For WDOC to become a real alternative to PDF, here’s what we’ll need:

-### Platform Support:

-- [] A web app to read wdoc files
+- [] An app on each platform to read and eadit wdoc files (maybe fork later on ligthweight reader + bigger editor)
-- [] If we can intercept wdoc files in the browser: Extensions for:
-  - [] Chrome
-  - [] Safari
-  - [] Microsoft Edge
-- [] Apps for iOS and Android

-### Creation Tools:

-- [] A WYSIWYG editor for macOS, Windows, and Linux.

-### Validation Tools:
+- [] An importer of pdf and word docs to cuckoo nest existing document solutions

-- [] A spec validator to ensure cross-browser rendering fidelity and guarantee WYSIWYG consistency.
+- [] A spec validator to ensure cross-browser rendering fidelity and guarantee WYSIWYG consistency + doc specs.

-### Additional Features:

 - [] Form handling with data storage/extraction, and support for file uploads (imagine docs containing other docs—wild).
 - [] Password protection (e.g., encrypt the file and include a manifest.json for metadata).

-### Marketing:
+- [] Document authenticity validation (self signed and public store of document hash / public key with )
+- [] E-signature (maybe for this a company side of the spec to timestamp and validate signature)
 - [] A serious push to build awareness and adoption.
 The usual chicken-and-egg problem applies.

 # Devs Will Prevail 💪

-Let’s face it—business owners and stakeholders don’t care about file formats.
+Let’s face it, business owners and stakeholders don’t care about file formats.
 PDFs "work" for them.

 But for developers, the struggle is real.
 WDOC is our chance to take back control.
 It won’t be easy, but with a community of passionate devs, we can make it happen.